AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/setting-up-on-a-router/openwrt.md

 :::

-## 1. Ensure SSH is enabled on the router
+## 1. Make sure that SSH is enabled on your router

 This setting is usually found in the router’s web interface.